LEADS employment program supports survivors of violence

 Women can experience a lack of confidence that results in months or even years of unemployment.
 Finding work is daunting at best; for some, the task of moving beyond survival and securing employment feels impossible.

-LEADS provides guidance and support for its participants and a community that understands the trauma they have experienced.
+LEADS treats people as capable and experts of their own lives, provides guidance and support for its participants and a community that understands the trauma they have experienced.
 Over 12 weeks, participants learn to recognize, understand and overcome the impacts of abuse and begin the process of achieving economic independence.
 Group workshops support them to work through trauma caused by violence and abuse.
 Participants learn to stop “shaming and blaming” themselves and to recognize the coping skills they have developed over time.

 LEADS offers an environment for every survivor to flourish and achieve success on their own terms, while giving them access to a wealth of supports through the YWCA’s WorkBC programs.